 Five Times Five Is Not Ten was featured in the January 2009 issue of Learning Magazine as a Resource for Successful Teaching.

-Designed for any age student, this National Best Books 2008 Award-Winning book is different than other workbooks because it focuses on teaching children strategies to remember multiplication facts.
+Designed for any age student, this National Best Books 2008 Award-Winning workbook is different than other workbooks because it focuses on teaching children strategies to remember multiplication facts.
 There are 148 worksheets for written practice and review, and this workbook includes a guide to introducing the facts.

 - Teachers, homeschool parents, special education and math resource teachers can use Five Times Five Is Not Ten to teach students in any grade level, including adult basic skills programs!